Retry Policies

 Per-Handler Retry Policy

-You can override the global policy on a per-handler basis when you need different retry behavior for specific task types:
+A handler’s retry policy is resolved through a chain: the handler override takes precedence, then the declared queue’s default, then the global default (v3.7+).
+Override the policy on a handler when you need different retry behavior for specific task types:

 public class CriticalTaskHandler : EverTaskHandler<CriticalTask>